- Location: Nebraska

 - Motorcycle Licenses

-18 and Older― Even if you’ve just moved here from another state, it doesn’t hurt to take a brush-up supplemental course.
+Even if you’ve just moved here from another state, it doesn’t hurt to take a brush-up supplemental course.
 That way, you can learn all the rules of the road in your new state before you get a ticket for not knowing what they are.

-Nebraska lists the failure rate at 60%, so you should study the material before you take the test.
+You should study the material before you take the test.
 The most convenient way to do this is to study the Nebraska Driver’s Handbook.
 Nebraska offers it in audio form, too.

-Then test your knowledge with some free practice tests.
+Then test your knowledge with some practice tests.
 If you can pass those, you’ll probably pass the written test too.

 Offices offer the test first-come, first-served.
 Try not to go at lunchtime or other usually busy hours of the day.